ehtb/onFrame/README.md

 # onFrame

 Returns a function, that, as long as it continues to be invoked, will not be triggered.
-The function will be called after it stops being called for N (`frameLength`) animation frames.
+The function will be called after N (`frameLength`) animation frames.

 ## API